ryonakae/figma-plugin-sync-variables-with-notion/README.md

 #### 2. Integration token
 First, create a new integration in Notion ([Reference](https://developers.notion.com/docs/create-a-notion-integration#create-your-integration-in-notion)).
-Next, give your integration page permissions ([Reference](https://developers.notion.com/docs/create-a-notion-integration#give-your-integration-page-permissions)).
+Next, grant your integration page permissions ([Reference](https://developers.notion.com/docs/create-a-notion-integration#give-your-integration-page-permissions)).
-Input the copied token.
+Enter the copied token.

 #### 3. Key property name
 Specify the name of the Notion property that serves as the unique key for the variables (e.g., `Name`, `Key`, `ID`).
-Currently, `title`, `formula`, and `text` (rich text) properties are supported as keys.
+Currently, `title`, `formula`, and `text` properties are supported as keys.

 #### 4. Collection name to create or update
 Specify the name of the Figma Variable Collection to sync with.
 Existing local collection names will be suggested via autocomplete.
 If the specified collection doesn't exist, it will be created.